-Cahokia ax-head

-When Europeans began to arrive in North America in the 1500s CE, the Mound Builder society was greatly impacted.
+Cahokia ax-head When Europeans began to arrive in North America in the 1500s CE, the Mound Builder society was greatly impacted.
 New methods of trading affected traditional ways of life.
 In addition, the Mississippian people could not fight off the germs and diseases carried by the Europeans.
 Over the next two centuries, many people died.

-۲

-Southeast Nations

-( )

-The region we now know as the Southeast of the United States provided excellent resources for the people who lived there.
+Southeast Nations The region we now know as the Southeast of the United States provided excellent resources for the people who lived there.
 Trees could be cut into tall poles that could be used to build houses and community buildings.
-Animals that lived in the woods were

-Peoples of the Southeast, circa 1800 CE The nations of the Southeast were located east of the Mississippi River, from the Ohio River south to the Gulf of Mexico. ۲ hunted for meat and skins.
+Animals that lived in the woods were Chickasaw Chickasaw The nations of the Southeast were located east of the Mississippi River, from the Ohio River south to the Gulf of Mexico. hunted for meat and skins.
 Rivers provided fish and water as well as useful plants, and traders traveled on them to move from one town to another.
 The Gulf of Mexico and the Atlantic Ocean also provided fish and other seafood.
 Winters were mild and summers were hot, which allowed for extended growing seasons.
 The rich soil supported many crops, such as corn.
 Surviving descendants of the Mound Builders eventually organized as nations in the Southeast.
 These nations included the Cherokee, Catawba, Creek Confederacy, Seminoles, Choctaw, and Chickasaw, among others.
-As well as the Creek Confederacy, a nation called the Catawba lived in what is now North Carolina and South Carolina.
+Vocabulary confederacy, n. a group of people, organizations, or countries that join together for a common cause As well as the Creek Confederacy, a nation called the Catawba lived in what is now North Carolina and South Carolina.
 They spoke a Siouan language, which was different from the language spoken by the peoples of the Creek Confederacy.
 The Catawba people surrounded their villages with palisades.
-These fences protected Catawba villages from raiders.
-There were also several nations in the region that is now Florida.
+These fences protected Catawba villages Vocabularv palisade, n. a fence made of sharpened wooden posts There were also several nations in the region that is now Florida.
 These included the Calusa, who fished shellfish for food and used the shells as tools.
 The Belle Glade people built large earthworks similar to the mounds that the Mound Builders created.
-As with other regions, the cultures of some of the peoples who lived in this region were lost after the arrival of Europeans and the impact of the diseases they brought with them. $\odot$ ( )
+As with other regions, the cultures of some of the peoples who lived in this region were lost after the arrival of Europeans and the impact of the diseases they brought with them. from raiders.